 Otter Catchment Fertiliser Trial

 Our Otter Catchment Advisor, Yog Watkins, has undertaken a trial comparing controlled release fertiliser against the usual product with forage analysis and regular monitoring of growth rates.
 Data showed an overall cost saving of 20% for controlled release fertiliser despite the higher unit cost, but with less than half the nitrogen per hectare required to produce virtually identical growth patterns.
-These promising results show how farmers can protect the environment while saving money; similar trials continue this year to support these findings.
+These promising results show how farmers can protect the environment while saving money.

 Acid Remediation Trial